Update: Mercedes AMG Recalled for Stall Defect, Crash Hazard

 Do I Have a Mercedes AMG Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes AMG Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes AMG Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Mercedes-Benz, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.